nechry/elco-remocon-net-appdaemon/README.md

 ## Limitations

-This appdaemon's app only supports 1 gateway.
+- This appdaemon's app only supports 1 gateway.
-Readonly access, not set point, for the moment.
+- Readonly access, not set point, for the moment.
-No support for: Hot Water Heat Pumps
+- No support for Hot Water Heat Pumps

 ### Tested system